KotsenkoM/northwind_db_api/README.md

 # northwind_db_api
-API on FastAPI framework with SQLAlchemy for Northwind data base on PostgreSQL
+### API on FastAPI framework using psycopg2 for test northwind database on PostgreSQL